 AMQP (Input Agent)

-(3) Message type: Selection of the message type ("Subscriber", "Topic", "Routing" or "RPC").
-The style "RPC" is synchronous, the others are asynchronous.
-Note: If you use style "RPC", it is additionally necessary to use a Response of type "Custom Class" and the specific class "PassBackDataResponse".
-The reason is that in the case of an RPC call a response is expected by the calling client, which is generated by the mentioned Response class and from there returned to the Input Agent and then to the client.
+(3) Selection of the message type (Subscriber, Topic, Routing or RPC).
+The style RPC is synchronous, the others are asynchronous.
+Note: If you use style RPC, it is additionally necessary to use a Response Route of type Custom Class and the specific class PassBackDataResponse.
+The reason is that in the case of an RPC call a response is expected by the calling client, which is generated by the mentioned Response Route class in Lobster_data and from there returned to the Input Agent and then to the client.
 See also section Third Possibility - HTTP Response Chain.

-(7) Only confirm message at the end of a successful job: Here you can set the Consumer Delivery Acknowledgement behaviour, i.e. how the receipt of a message to the message bus is confirmed.
-If the checkbox is not set, the default behaviour applies, i.e. the receipt is acknowledged after the backup file of the profile job has been created (except for message type RPC).
+(7) Here you can set the Consumer Delivery Acknowledgement behaviour, i.e. how Lobster_data confirms the receipt of a message to the message bus, see here, for example.
+If the checkbox is not set, the default behavior applies, i.e. the receipt is acknowledged after the backup file of the profile job has been created (except for message type RPC).
 If the checkbox is set, a received message will only be confirmed after the job has been successfully completed.
 Processing in the background is not possible in that case (parallel processing and queueing of jobs).
-If the Responses have checkbox "Execute response in own thread" set, the receipt of a message is always confirmed after phase 6.
-Note: If a message is not confirmed, the setting of the AMQP server takes effect and the message may be delivered again or rejected and forwarded to the Dead Letter Queue (see also the following section Message Properties).
+If the Response Routes have checkbox Execute response in own thread set, the receipt of a message is always confirmed after phase 6.
+Note: If a message is not confirmed by Lobster_data, the setting of the AMQP server takes effect and the message may be delivered again or rejected and forwarded to the Dead Letter Queue (see also the following section Message Properties).
 If this is the case, you can therefore, similar to working with databases, "commit" a transaction at the end of the processing in the profile if no error has occurred.
 In the event of an error, profiles for error handling can be set up, for example, which may then process the erroneous messages from the dead letter queue.
-Note: A dead letter queue can also be created via a Response "AMQP" if the profile that uses this Response has a defined system variable AMQP_SYS_<name of the message system property>.
-For RabbitMQ, for example, that would be AMQP_SYS_x-dead-letter-exchange.
+Note: A dead letter queue can also be created via an AMQP Response Route if the profile that uses this Response Route has a defined system variable AMQP_SYS_<name of the message system property>.
+For RabbitMQ, for example, that would be AMQP_SYS_x-dead-letter-exchange, see here.

-(8) Virtual file name is: Here you can enter the name of a message property.
+(8) Here you can enter the name of a message property.
 The value of the property is then used as the name of the received file (log overview in the Control Centre).
 If no value is specified or the property is not found or has no value, the default value amqp.data is used for the file name.
 Example: The received message has the message property myfilename with the value test.txt.
 If the field has the value myfilename, the received file gets the name test.txt.
 Note: Please note that you cannot use the file name directly in the field.

 (14) Enter the number of messages here until the function chain is checked.
-"1" if every message should be checked.
+1 if every message should be checked.

 (15) Select a function by double-clicking (or using the arrow).
 It will be inserted in (16).

 (16) The function chain, as you already know it from phase 3.
-Note: Note the specific parameter type "Message".
+Note: Note the specific parameter type Message.

-(17) In addition to the parameter types already known from phase 3, there will also be the type "Message".
+(17) In addition to the parameter types already known from phase 3, there will also be the type Message.

 (18) You can test your function chain.
 See the following screenshot.
 Note: Either the calculated value or a fixed value can be used as the result of each individual function.